fabry-training/portal-manual-doc/doc/handbook-general/posoperator.md

 ### Overview of assigned PosOperators

-Each PosOperator can log in to the ft.Portal like any other user and any company independently. (see "_Registration and Login_" in the country specific chapters)
+Each PosOperator can log in to the fiskaltrust.Portal like any other user and any company independently. (see "_Registration and Login_" in the country specific chapters)

 The assignment of the PosOperator to a PosDealer is shown below.